Last time I wrote an introduction to what an eating disorder is — I feel it’s only appropriate to show the consequences of eating disorders.

 Let’s start with my teeth.
 This is how my parents found out I had bulimia.
 My dentist suggested it due to the amount of cavities I kept getting at such a young age.

 My Chinese parents asked me to just control it, stop and be normal.

-One of the consequences of eating disorders in my life is that my bulimia has been on and off for two decades has completely fucked up my teeth.
-About 11 removed, including all my wisdom—they didn’t need to be removed until the acid dissolved the gums.
+One of the consequences of eating disorders in my life is that my bulimia has been on and off for two decades and has completely fucked up my teeth.
+About 11 were removed, including all my wisdom—they didn’t need to be removed until the acid dissolved the gums.

 Then there are about 5? (sad that I can’t even remember) fake ones.

 So in reality, I really don’t have many teeth left.